 Making Tax Digital for Income Tax Self Assessment is the next phase to be rolled out, which will transform how self-employed people and landlords record their income and expenses.

-As of 6th April 2024, the new rules for MTD ITSA become compulsory for anybody whose total income from self-employment or property is more than £10,000.
+As of 6th April 2026, the new rules for MTD ITSA become compulsory for anybody whose total income from self-employment or property is more than £50,000.
 If you want to get ahead of the game, you can volunteer to sign up for MTD ITSA earlier.
+The threshold will reduce to £30,000 in April 2027.

 Once you register for MTD, you’ll no longer submit an annual Self Assessment return.
 Instead, you’ll need to make sure you keep digital financial records, and submit these to HMRC on a quarterly basis using MTD-compliant software.
 Depending on what you use for your bookkeeping, you can either submit directly from the software itself, or use bridging software.